 - calcium-rich food, such as cheese and milk

 - oily fish, like sardines and tuna, which contain vitamin D.

-Some medications may have side effects that can affect your balance and if you’re on a number of different medications you may be more at risk.
+Some medications may have side effects that can affect your balance.
+If you’re on a number of different medications you may be more at risk too.
 Tell your GP if any of your medication is making you feel dizzy or unwell and ask your GP or pharmacist for a review of your medication every year.

 Check your eyes and hearing

 Make sure you have regular hearing and eye tests.
 You will qualify for free NHS eye tests at least once every two years if you are over 60 or receiving certain benefits.
 You may also be eligible for a free eye test at home if you can't get to an optician.RNID has an online hearing test and your GP can also arrange a hearing test.